soumyadip001/recipe-webapp/README.md

 - On top of Nuxt JS (Server Side rendering enabled)
 - Flexbox design
 - Used Tailwind 3 with purge
-- Component based and fully customizable
+- Component-based and fully customizable
 - Free to use and modify

 ## Demo